|

 Ted was the franchisee from AFA's Board who volunteered to speak at the meetings of other franchisees to passionately spread the message-"no one franchisee is as strong as all franchisees together."

 In September of 1993 Ted participated in the first Legislative Affairs Day (LAD) held by the AFA in Washington, DC.
 As franchisees walked the halls of Congress they would often run into franchisors and their paid lobbyists.
 These encounters were a little unsettling for both sides.
 Franchisees were new to this game and become somewhat unnerved in seeing the franchisors and their hired professionals.
-However, franchisors were also taken aback because for the first time, Congress was finally hearing from the other side from franchisees.

 After a day of walking the halls of Congress Ted returned to our meeting room, looked at me and said, "the franchisors are chasing me like Pac Man!"
 While he felt a little harried by the franchisor reps, Ted understood an important fact-many members of Congress simply did not understand the relationship between franchisees and

 their franchisors.
 And, most importantly, when a Congressperson or their aide heard the franchisee side of the story, many understood the issues and were willing to take action, regardless of party affiliation.
-Ted participated in six Legislative Affairs Days (LAD) during his tenure on AFA's Board.
+Ted participated in six Legislative Affairs Days (LAD) during his tenure on AFA's Board. |

 By January of 1994 Ted was testifying regarding the problems franchisees faced in state hearing rooms.
 It was a pleasure working with a man so dedicated to helping all franchisees.
 Ted would always ask for help in preparing his testimony.
 I often received a draft of his remarks with, "Do your English teacher thing.
 Thanks, Ernest Hemmingway," written on the cover page.
 That meant, of course, "please proofread!"